Incentives and Efficiency in Constrained Allocation Mechanisms: Model

-Some well-known problems can be expressed as special constraints in this model: \begin{itemize} \item House Allocation: A finite number of houses must be distributed to a finite number of agents.
-The houses cannot be shared so no two agents can be allocated the same one.
-This gives rise to the constraint This setting has been the subject of considerable interest since at least \citeasnoun{ShSc74}.
-Two prominent mechanisms used in practice are Gale's top trading cycles algorithm and Gale and Shapley's deferred acceptance algorithm (with priorities for houses). \item Roommates Problem: Universities are often tasked with assigning students into shared dormitory rooms.
+In Section \ref{sec: two agents introduction}, we gave several examples of constrained allocation problems including the social choice, house allocation, and multiple assignment problems.
+Here we list some others prominent examples: \begin{itemize} \item School Choice: A finite number of students $N$ need to be assigned to one of a finite number of schools $A$.
+Each school $a$ has capacity $q_a$.
+One school $\emptyset$ corresponds to the option to remain unmatched and $q_\emptyset = N$.
+This gives rise to the constraint \item Roommates Problem: Universities are often tasked with assigning students into shared dormitory rooms.
 Assuming $N$ is even, this problem can be captured in our environment by setting $\obj=N$ and imposing the constraint

-The first condition requires that if $i$ is assigned roommate $j$ then $j$ is also assigned $i$ and the second condition requires that all agents are assigned a roommate.
+where $id$ is the identity map $i\mapsto i$.
+The first condition requires that if $i$ is assigned roommate $j$ then $j$ is also assigned $i$ and the second condition requires that all agents are assigned a roommate. \item Two-sided Matching: The set of agents $N$ is composed of two disjoint sets $M$ and $W$ where $\vert M \vert = \vert W\vert$.
+Agents need to be matched into pairs with the constraint that $m$'s need to be matched with $w$'s.
+This gives rise to the constraint

-\item Social Choice: If the constraint specifies that all agents receive the same object (without specifying ex-ante which object will be chosen) we get the classical version of the social choice problem\footnote{See \citeasnoun{Barbera01} for a general statement of the social choice problem with restricted domains.}.
-Specifically, if the constraint requires that all agents be given the same social choice, but which outcome is chosen is a function of the mechanism. \end{itemize} Our model is able to accommodate these examples as special cases because of its generality in admitting arbitrary constraints.
-We will have more explicit analyses of these examples later in the paper.